 Do the work.
 Do it well.
 Be tuned and strong.
 Do everything you possibly can to be at the top of your game so you can compete when you get the chance.
 You’ll cut through your personal blocks, as well as the obstacles that face all of us these days.
 And I promise you this: If you’re working at your optimum potential as an actor in the right class, you’re going to attract work.
 Great work will be seen.
 The business will find you.

-I’m deeply sensitive to an actor’s struggles, especially lately, as we have our own studio, The Bramon Garcia Braun Studio aka BGB.
-Steve (Braun) and I get it.
+I’m deeply sensitive to an actor’s struggles, especially lately, as we have our own Studio.
+Steve and I get it.
 And we hear a lot of: “Wish I could do it but…” and “Congratulations, good luck, would love to do a class someday but…” And “Yeah, as soon as I can put the money together…” We, like other committed teachers and fellow artists, are here to provide an environment where you can nurture yourselves, elevate your work to your personal best, work out so that you sweat out the pain, get tuned-up, sharpen your edge, have a place to take risks, act daily, develop a practice, and find a community of fellow artists.

 Give yourself that gift.
 Make that commitment to yourself.
 There’s so little you can control in this business.
 Developing your craft, harnessing your talent, activating your soul as an artist, these are things you can manage.
 So excuses be gone.
 Find a training ground for yourself today.
 It’ll feel amazing.
 And you’ll be equipped to bring your most unique, wonderful self into any room, onto any stage.
 How great is that?!